HirePaul/HirePaul/README.md

 - 📊 **Data Dashboard** – real-time analytics using Python, Pandas, and Plotly
 - 🧠 **ML Mini-Projects** – Kaggle and personal experiments using scikit-learn and TensorFlow

-See my personal website for all my projects: https://pdmakarev.com

 ## 📚 Languages

 Python, SQL, C, Java, Rust, JavaScript, R, MATLAB, and Linux Bash